 Commercial Poultry Not What it Seems (even if organic)

-Did you know that about 30% of the typical, commercially purchased turkey is nothing but salt water (and not healthy salt water at that)?
+Did you know that about 30% of the typical, commercially purchased turkey is nothing but saltwater (and not filtered either)?
 This goes for “natural” and “organic” turkeys too (1).

 There’s a reason why food producers use injection systems to pump up commercial poultry with a ton of brine solution.
 This type of processing provides a built-in safety mechanism whereby the consumer can overcook the bird, and it still turns out juicy and tender.
 Do this with a pastured bird, however, and your goose is literally cooked.